Topics: Medical Billing, Revenue Cycle Management, Practice Management

 If You Don’t Have a Policy Guide…

-…then it’s time to create one from scratch.
-Task a member of your team with “auditing” your billing department to sketch out the entire billing process.
-Or better yet, hire an outside consultant who can help you not only outline your current process, but assess and improve it.
+It’s time to create one from scratch.
+Task a member of your team with auditing your medical practice to sketch out the entire process for key tasks.
+Or, better yet, hire an outside practice management consultant who can not only help you outline your current processes, but also assess and improve them.

-Have the point person interview individual billers about their roles and responsibilities, and subject them to biller training so they’re fully immersed in the intricacies of modern billing processes.
-Armed with that information, have them create a step-by-step list detailing how a claim moves through your office from start to finish, beginning when a patient calls to make an appointment and ending with payment to your practice.
+Have the point person interview individual employees about their roles and responsibilities, and subject them to additional training so they’re fully immersed in the intricacies of modern healthcare practice processes.
+Armed with that information, have them create a step-by-step list detailing how patients move through your office from start to finish, beginning when they call to make an appointment and ending with payment to your practice.

-Include in your guide pertinent information about the major payers you work with, the most common services rendered at your practice and the associated costs, details about how your software works, and “troubleshooting” info about any issues you frequently face: tech bugs, typical denials, or any other kinks in your system.
+Include in your guide pertinent information about the major payers you work with, the most common services rendered at your practice and the associated costs, details about how your software works, and “troubleshooting” info about any issues your staff frequently face.
+This will help to identify tech bugs, typical denials, or any other kinks in your system.